roshan-c/gaLt/README.md

 - Verify your API key is valid and has credits
 - Check the model name is supported
 - Monitor rate limits

+**Multiple responses to a single message**
+- Make sure only one bot process is running.
+- Hot-reload can add duplicate listeners; this project includes a singleton client and listener guards, plus message ID deduplication.
+- If running multiple replicas, add an external deduplication layer (e.g., cache by message ID).

 **TypeScript compilation errors**
 - Run `bun install` to ensure all dependencies are installed